All in Sound Treks

 From the Archives: Singing Unto The Lord

 Just over half a mile connects two Parker County churches, but for Pauline Thomas, it's a weekly journey of musical devotion.
 Every Sunday around 10:45 a.m., after her own Sunday school at New Hope Baptist, she travels to Prince Memorial CME.
-There, this dedicated member shares her gift, playing piano and leading the choir, bridging communities through song.
+There, she shares her gift, playing piano and leading the choir.
 This article first appeared in the July 2009 issue of Parker County Today.

 Panther City's Power Pop Scene

 Among this dire setting my friend Philip and I decided to start a band, mostly because we enjoyed listening to music and buying records and we wanted to do something creative and fun.
 We eventually recruited Philip’s co-worker and friend, Pauly, to play drums.
 Philip played bass.
 I played guitar and sang.
 Later we added a keyboard player, Ryan.
-Our big hope was to meet some fellow music nerds and make friends.

 From the Archives: The Long, Lost Bob Johnston